dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 The implementation is not the cleanest. some of the decisions are to get a starter for 10, get the green and refactor a little later.

-For exmaple, we are using reflection to create the classes, it easier to code and understand, but we will need to replace this with Expresssions or IL code.
+For example, we are using reflection to create the classes, it easier to code and understand, but we will need to replace this with Expressions or IL code.

 ```
 object ParameterLessCtor(IAdvancedScope scope) => method.Invoke(createParams.Select(x => x(scope)).ToArray());
 ```

-Lifestyles do not contain instance caches, however provide a stratgy to when and where an object is created, cached and tracked for disposal.
+Lifestyles do not contain instance caches, however provide a strategy to when and where an object is created, cached and tracked for disposal.

 ```
     public class PerScope : ILifeSpan